John Berger: Personal life

+Berger married first to artist and illustrator Patricia (Pat) Marriott in 1949.
+They divorced.

+His second wife was the Hon.
+Rosemary Sibell Guest, ex-wife of Gilbert Boyd, 6th Baron Kilmarnock.

-Berger married three times, first to artist and illustrator Patricia (Pat) Marriott in 1949; they had no children together and the couple divorced.
-In the mid-1950s, he married the Russian translator Anya Bostock (née Anna Sisserman), with whom he had two children, Katya Berger and Jacob Berger; the couple divorced in the mid-1970s.
-Soon afterwards, he married Beverly Bancroft, with whom he had one child, Yves.
-Beverly died in 2013.
+In the mid-1950s, he married the Russian translator Anya Bostock, with whom he had two children, Katya Berger and Jacob Berger.
+The couple divorced in the mid-1970s.

+Berger then married Beverly Bancroft, with whom he had one child, Yves.
+Beverly Bancroft died in 2013.

 Berger died at his home in Antony, France, on 2 January 2017 at the age of 90.

 Legacy

-In July 2009 Berger donated his archive of 369 files, nine boxes and one book to the British Library.
-The contents include literary manuscripts, drafts, unpublished material and correspondence.
+In July 2009, Berger donated his archive to the British Library including literary manuscripts, drafts, research notes and unpublished material, correspondence, press cuttings and professional papers.
+The archive contains some early and marginal examples of Berger’s graphic work, but is chiefly literary in nature, and its organisation is largely that of Berger’s wife Beverly.
+The physical archive is described as "369 files, 9 boxes and 1 book".